-The Weston Towne Center project has changed ownership in fiscal year 2018-19 and the new owners are evaluating development options.
-The project consists of a 600 unit mixed use development in the North Village area.
-The North Village Station project is a proposed 200 unit mixed use residential, office/professional development owned by Valley Center View Properties, LLC.
+The Weston Towne Center project has changed ownership in fiscal year 2018-19 and the new owners continue to evaluate development options.
+The project consists of a 600-unit mixed use development in the North Village area.

+The North Village Station project is a proposed 200-unit mixed use residential, office/professional development owned by Valley Center View Properties, LLC.